saltstack/salt/doc/topics/windows/windows-package-manager.rst

     explanation of how per-remote configuration works in gitfs, the same principles apply to winrepo.

-There are a couple other changes in now Salt manages git repos using pygit2_/GitPython_.
+There are a couple other changes in how Salt manages git repos using pygit2_/GitPython_.
 First of all, a ``clean`` argument has been added to the :py:func:`winrepo.update_git_repos <salt.runners.winrepo.update_git_repos>` runner, which (if set to ``True``) will tell the runner to dispose of